-To define the natural coordinates along the axes $\hat{\bm{e}}^1$ and $\hat{\bm{e}}^2$, the square root of the diagonal elements of the metric have to be integrated (Eq.~\ref{e:distancia}).
+To define the perceptual coordinates along the axes $\hat{\bm{e}}^1$ and $\hat{\bm{e}}^2$, the square root of the diagonal elements of the metric have to be integrated (Eq.~\ref{e:distancia}).
 To this aim, an analytic expression of $J^{\sfrac{1}{2}}(\bm{x})$ is needed.
-We therefore propose a polynomial function
+We proposed a polynomial function

-the order $n$ of which should be the smallest that can still account for the data with $p$-values above $0.01$.
+and fitted the coefficients $\alpha_j$ to the data.
+The order $n$ of the polynomial was chosen as the lowest that still accounted for the data with $p$-values above $0.01$.
 Along the $\hat{\bm{e}}^1$ axis, a straight line ($n = 1$) suffices, whereas the $\hat{\bm{e}}^2$ axis requires to go up to a quadratic expression ($n = 2$).
 Table~\ref{t1} of the Appendix contains the fitted parameters.

-Along the $\hat{\bm{e}}^1$ direction, the variability of the coefficients fitted for different observers provides evidence that the natural coordinates are individually tailored, since a single set of coefficients $\alpha_j$ cannot account for the metric tensor of different subjects.
-The $p$-value for the hypothesis that there is single $\alpha_0$ valid for the $5$ subjects is $10^{-8}$, and for a single $\alpha_1$ is $6 \ 10^{-3}$.
-Instead, along the $\hat{\bm{e}}^2$ direction, the individual differences are significant in the constant ($p$-value below $10^{-10}$) and linear coefficients ($p$-value $2 \ 10^{-7}$), but not in the quadratic ones ($p$-value = 0.68).
+Along the $\hat{\bm{e}}^1$ direction, the variability of the coefficients fitted for different observers indicated inter-individual differences, since a single set of coefficients $\alpha_j$ could not account for the metric tensor of different subjects.
+The $p$-value for the hypothesis that a single $\alpha_0$ could be used for the $5$ subjects was $10^{-8}$, and for a single $\alpha_1$ was $6 \cdot 10^{-3}$.
+Along the $\hat{\bm{e}}^2$ direction, the individual differences were significant in the constant ($p$-value below $10^{-10}$) and linear coefficients ($p$-value $2 \ 10^{-7}$), but not in the quadratic ones ($p$-value = 0.68).

-Once an analytic expression has been obtained for the diagonal elements of the metric, the natural coordinates along the cardinal axes can be calculated by integration (Eqs.~\ref{e:x1prima} and \ref{e:x2prima}), except for the yet unknown factor $|t'(0)|$.
-In Figs.~\ref{f3}{\sl B} and {\sl D}, the normalized natural coordinates $x_1'$ and $x_2'$ are shown as a function of the corresponding cone contrasts $x_1$ and $x_2$.
+Once an analytic expression has been obtained for the diagonal elements of the metric, the perceptual coordinates along the cardinal axes can be calculated by integration (Eqs.~\ref{e:x1prima} and \ref{e:x2prima}), except for the yet unknown factor $|t'(0)|$.
+In Figs.~\ref{f3}{\sl B} and {\sl D}, the normalized perceptual coordinates $x_1'$ and $x_2'$ are shown as a function of the corresponding cone contrasts $x_1$ and $x_2$.
 The insets display the deviation from a linear mapping, together with the quadratic or cubic analytical expressions obtained by integrating Eq.~\ref{e:poly} (same parameters as in Table~\ref{t1}).
-Importantly for what follows, in the natural coordinates, the distance between two colors $\bm{x}'$ and $\bm{y}'$ is calculated with the Euclidean formula.
+Importantly for what follows, in the perceptual coordinates, the distance between two colors $\bm{x}'$ and $\bm{y}'$ is calculated with the Euclidean formula.
 If the two colors lie along the cardinal axis $\hat{\bm{e}}^i$, then $d(x'\hat{\bm{e}}^i, y'\hat{\bm{e}}^i) = |x'_i - y'_i|$.